CloudWhiteTower/DNNGP/Tuning_hyperparameters/README.md

 export LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH
 export PATH=$CONDA_PREFIX/bin:$PATH
 ```
 We strongly recommend using the call GPU for tuning, otherwise it will take too long.

+:star2:`Best_fold_info.py`
+This script is used to deal with the problem that the best parameter json file and the running log are difficult to correspond.
+You only need to change the path of the last line to your directory, and the script will automatically find the lowest directory,
+automatically read the unique json file and the.log file inside, and update the best parameter fold information to the json file.

 More information about the script is described in the script file in the form of comments.
 :telephone_receiver:If there are problems with use, please contact us.